bystrogenomics/bystro/perl/README.md

 | chr20:5:C:A        | -1     | 0      | 2      |

 - Note that missing genotypes are reprsented as -1 in the genotype dosage matrix output
-- If a sample's genotype contains any missing genotypes, the sample is considered missing for the site
+- If a sample's genotype for a variant has any missing alleles, we consider that sample as missing for the variant: in the annotation output it is added to the `missingGenos` column, `an` is subtracted by the zygosity (typically 2 for humans), while in the genotype dosage matrix, the sample's genotype dosage is `-1`
+- If every sample's genotype for a variant has 1+ missing alleles, the variant is dropped from all outputs

 #### Explanation for SIMPLE_SNP